penglinzhu/gm4opt/README.md

 # GM4OPT — NL→IR→Solver Pipeline for Optimization Modeling

-GM4OPT is a research-oriented framework that bridges **natural-language optimization problems** and **executable mathematical programming models**.
+GM4OPT（graph modeling for optimization） is a research-oriented framework that bridges **natural-language optimization problems** and **executable mathematical programming models**.
 It provides a unified pipeline that (i) translates problem text into a structured intermediate representation (IR) and (ii) deterministically compiles the IR into a solver-ready model (Gurobi), with optional graph-based analysis modules.

 ---